njau-steven/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This is a script to switch the username
+Script to print the current user